Mike Angelo

-Pirat Nitipaisalkul (พิรัชต์ นิธิไพศาลกุล; born December 19, 1989), known professionally as Mike Angelo (Thai: ไมค์ แองเจโล่), is a Thai-Chinese actor, model and singer.
+Pirat Nitipaisalkul (พิรัชต์ นิธิไพศาลกุล; born December 19, 1989), known professionally as Mike Angelo (Thai: ไมค์ แองเจโล่), is a Thai actor and singer.
 He is known for being part of the Thai musical duo Golf & Mike.
 He was a member of the duo along with his brother, Golf Pichaya Nitipaisalkul, from 2005 to 2010.

 Mike made his acting debut in the 2008 Thai television drama Ubatruk Karmkobfah.
 Since then, he has appeared in many popular Thai films and television dramas, including Full House (2014) and Kiss Me (2015).
-Mike has also appeared in many Chinese television series notably Wu Xin: The Monster Killer (2015), Delicious Destiny (2015), My Little Princess (2016) Mr. Swimmer (2018) and Mike also appeared in a Hollywood Film The Misfits.
+Mike has also appeared in many Chinese television series notably Wu Xin: The Monster Killer (2015), Delicious Destiny (2015), My Little Princess(2016), Mr. Swimmer (2018) and Speed and Love (2025) and Mike also appeared in a Hollywood Film The Misfits.

 Career

-2005-2010: Career beginnings and acting debut
+2005—2010: Career beginnings and acting debut

 Mike debuted as a member of the duo Golf & Mike in October 2005 with their self-titled album, Golf-Mike.
 Their dance-pop track "Bounce" was chosen to be the album's first promotional single, and it became a big hit in Thailand.
 From 2006 to 2009, the duo actively released and promoted their albums and songs in Thailand, Japan, China and South Korea.
 In 2008, Mike made his acting debut in the Thai television drama Ubatruk Karmkobfah.
 In 2010, the duo Golf & Mike disbanded and Mike became a solo artist.

-2011-2015: Solo debut and acting career in Thailand
+2011—2015: Solo debut and acting career in Thailand

 On March 1, 2011, Mike officially released his new solo single, "Ayo".
 In 2012, he appeared in the TV dramas Likit Fah Cha Ta and Raak Boon.
 In 2014, he took the role of Lee Yong-jae (originally played by Rain) in the Thai remake of the South Korean drama Full House, in which he paired up with actress Sushar Manaying.
 In 2015, he and his Full House co-star Sushar Manaying reunited in the Thai drama, Kiss Me, an adaptation of the Japanese manga Itazura na Kiss.
 Both of the shows were well received by the audience.